aurovrata/ReOrder-posts-within-categories/readme.txt

 }`
 if an unknown capability is returned, the plugin will default back to 'manage_categories' which is an administrator's capability.

+= I am uninstalling this plugin, how do I removed the custom table data ? = You can now flag the custom sql table to be deleted when you disable the plugin from your dashboard with the following filter, ` add-filter('reorder_post_within_categories_delete_custom_table', '__return__true')`

 == Changelog ==
+= 1.5.0 =
+* fixed capability bug.
+* added filter to delete custom sql table when uninstalling.

 = 1.4.1 =
 * changed text-domain to include plugin in translate.wordpress.org.
 = 1.4.0 =